afiune/godist/README.md

 at [example-main/](example-main).)

 ### Example-2
-In our second example involving multi-package.
-Create a go package called `dist` with a file called `gen.go` with the following command:
+In our second example involving multi-package, create a go package called `dist` with a file called `gen.go` with the following command:

 ```go